 Do you have to be troubled in spirit to be a good and consistent blogger?
 I've been pondering this lately.
-I'm surrounded by friends who seem to have no inner lives: they're plenty smart, but they seem perfectly happy to be wrapped up in their own activities without pondering them in writing.
+I'm surrounded by friends who seem to have no inner lives: they're plenty smart, but they seem perfectly happy to be wrapped up in their own activities without pondering their lives in writing.
 I write for my small cohort of five readers and what I presume to be my now army-sized cohort of bots that give me several thousand views per day.
 The bots, at least, definitely have no inner lives, but what about the humans?

 Obviously, you can be profound and reflective without being a blogger.
 But I'm beginning to wonder whether there are other issues at play, too.
 I've made no bones about the fact that one of the reasons why I blog is to vent—whether to a handful of people or to thousands doesn't matter to me.
 Writing is an act of communication, but if my only audience is God or the Buddha or the cosmos or just myself, I'm fine with that.
 But what of the people who feel no urge to blog at all?
 I have one friend who'd promised to read my walk blog, but even though he teaches reading and writing at a well-known Korean university, I know he hates reading and writing, and that he doesn't look at any of my blogs except for once in a great while, which is why I know he knows nothing about my heart attack in August.